-Since the notion of collective responsibility is part of what many contemporary philosophers refer to as group morality, it has undergone a great deal of scrutiny in recent years by methodological and normative individualists alike.
+Since this notion of collective responsibility makes groups, as distinct from their individual members, out to be moral agents, it has undergone a great deal of scrutiny in recent years by methodological and normative individualists alike.
 Methodological individualists challenge the very possibility of associating moral agency with groups, as distinct from their individual members, and normative individualists argue that collective responsibility violates principles of both individual responsibility and fairness.
-Defenders of collective responsibility take their cue from both sets of critical arguments and set out to show that collective responsibility—as well as group intentions, collective action, and group blameworthiness—are coherent as constructs and can be ascribed to agents fairly in at least some, if not all, cases.
+In response to these challenges, proponents of collective responsibility set out to show that collective responsibility, as well as group intentions, collective action, and group blameworthiness, are metaphysically possible and can be ascribed to agents fairly in at least some, if not all, cases.

 While the vast majority of those now writing on collective responsibility in philosophical circles continue to debate the possibility of collective responsibility, a smaller group of scholars has in recent years placed two further—and very important—concerns at the center of our attention.
 The first has to do with whether groups have to meet the same stringent conditions of moral responsibility that individuals do.
-(Intentionality becomes key here.)
+(Intentionality becomes a primary site of controversy here.)
 The second has to do with the advantages and disadvantages of holding particular kinds of groups, e.g., nation states, races, and ethnic groups, morally responsible in practice.

 - 3. Collective Responsibility and the Structure of Groups

 - 6. Collective Responsibility and the Question of Consequences

 - Related Entries

 Both notions of collective responsibility are controversial.
 The traditional, backward looking, notion does not sit well with those who are skeptical about the ability of collective entities to will and to act as collective entities.
 The forward looking notion is less controversial than its backward looking counterpart is with respect to its metaphysical foundations.
 But it does raise questions about how—on the basis of what norms and principles—we can ascribe such responsibility in practice.